On the consistency of measurement protocols for quantum processes fluctuations: Main results

 The final and most crucial task is to prove that the OBS protocol is the \emph{only} one satisfying the CRIN conditions.
 Specifically, we aim to demonstrate that for any CRIN protocol $\mathbbm{M}'$, and any $H_1$ and $U$, any element $M'(z, H_1, U)$ of the POVM $\mathbbm{M}'(H_1, U)$ satisfy

 for all $z$.
 To this end, consider an arbitrary CRIN protocol $\mathbbm{M}'$.
 For simplicity, assume arbitrary $H_1$ and $U$ such that $\Delta(H_1, U)$ is diagonal in a discrete non-degenerate basis $\{\ket{\delta_i(H_1, U)}\}$.
-The general cases are addressed similarly in the SM \cite{SMref}.
-We first establish that
+The general cases are addressed similarly in the Appendix B. We first establish that

 for all elements $\{\ket{\delta_{i}(H_1,U)}\}$ of the eigenbasis.
 To prove this, consider operators $U'$ and $H_2$ acting on $\mathcal{H}'$ and $\mathcal{H}\otimes \mathcal{H}'$, respectively, along with a vector $\ket{v}\in \mathcal{H}'$, such that: